Here are some of the frequently asked questions. You may also want to visit these pages:

 Are you products good for pregnant women and nursing?

 Many women find that some pieces in our nightwear collection can carry them through pregnancy and nursing.
-Our nightshirts are roomy and often fit during the beginning and middle of pregnancy, as well as post partum.
+Our nightshirts are roomy and often fit during the beginning and middle of pregnancy, as well as postpartum.
 The nightshirts’ placket opens low enough to allow some access for nursing.
-Our best items for breastfeeding mothers would be the Sleeveless Nightie, which has a drawstring neckline that can easily be opened up wide, or our Button Down Sleep Shirt, which can be unbuttoned as far as needed.
+Our best items for breastfeeding mothers would be the Sleeveless Nightie, which has a drawstring neckline that can easily be opened up wide, or our Ankle Length Sleep Shirt and Classic Shirt, which can both be unbuttoned as far as needed.

 What is your refund and exchange policy?